liolikus/QuizGame/README.md

  **Congrats!
 We just build an ready-to-use onchain DApp for a few minutes!**

 ## editing questions
-If you want to edit the questions in your DApp, then just go [here](https://github.com/liolikus/QuizGame/blob/main/src/Game/randomdata.ts) and don't forget to change GitHub username to yours, so now you can edit questions:
+If you want to edit the questions in your DApp, your file with questions would be located [here](https://github.com/liolikus/QuizGame/blob/main/src/Game/randomdata.ts) but don't forget to change the GitHub username to yours, in order to edit:
 ```tsx
 {
     id: Math.random(),